 We see all sorts of weird and wonderful variations to cater for different customer scenarios, but in most cases you’ll need to consider which combination of “journalling“, and direct connection to individual mailboxes you’re going to use to archive your email.

 Method 1: Journaling

 Despite the fact it’s a feature of Exchange, it’s a term that when I mention it to customers, still causes those momentary silent pauses so a quick clarification before I start.
 In this context, it’s the process of using another dedicated mailbox to store perfect, unmodified copies of every message that passes through the mail server (including messages sent between users internally).

 MailStore can archive this mailbox in a specific way, periodically polling it and sorting the messages it finds based on the local senders or recipients it finds that match its users email addresses.Once archived it would usually delete out the contents from the journal mailbox.
 As a result, this journalled mailbox should only ever contain messages that haven’t yet been archived.

 So a quick look at why journaling may or may not be a good idea for you…

 - Compliance – this is the only way to ensure a copy of every email ends up in your archive store.
 Particularly if you need to keep mail for long periods because of industry legislation, you’ll definitely need to journal.

-- Regularly updated – it’s not practical to check lots of mailboxes regularly on an individual basis as it would take too long in most cases, but using a journalling account you can keep your archive updating every few minutes should you wish.
+- Regularly updated – In large deployments of 100’s of users it may not be practical to check all those mailboxes very regularly as it would take too long in most cases, but using a journalling account you can keep your archive updating every few minutes should you wish.

 - Sorting – this method automatically reads the information in the email headers to sort and allocate messages to the relevant users